bohdon/maya-pymetanode/README.md

 ## How does it work

-The implementation is very simple: python data is serialized into a string that is stored on a Maya node, and deserialized using `eval` when retrieved.
-Each 'metaclass' type adds an attribute on the node that is used to perform fast searching for nodes.
+The implementation is very simple: python data is serialized into a string that is stored on a Maya node, and deserialized using `ast.literal_eval` when retrieved.
+Each 'metaclass' type adds an attribute on the node that is used to perform fast searching for nodes by metaclass.
 Data goes through a basic encoding and decoding that allows node references and other potential future features.

 ## Running Tests